starlord-daniel/lightweight-chat-container/README.md

 # Lightweight Chat Container

-This repo contains a simple chat container that can be used to chat with other with an OpenAI LLM.
+This repo contains a simple chat container that can be used to chat with an assistant using an OpenAI LLM.

-The intention is to be as simple and lightweight as possible.
+The intention is to be as simple and lightweight as possible and provide a starting point for further development.

 You can interact with the assistant by typing messages in the terminal.